starkware-bitcoin/stark-symphony/README.md

 0. Clone this repo
 1. Install `simfony` CLI tool with `make install`
 2. Run tests with `make test`

+### STARK 101
+1. Go to stark101 folder
-3. Generate proof with `make proof`
+2. Generate proof with `make proof`
-4. Build STARK verifier program with `make build`
+3. Build STARK verifier program with `make build`
-5. Run the program using the generated witness with `make run`
+4. Run the program using the generated witness with `make run`

 ## Simfony CLI